peteroupc/peteroupc.github.io/bernoulli.md

 This algorithm is a special case of the two-coin algorithm of (Gonçalves et al., 2017\)[^56] and has bounded expected running time for all _&lambda;_ parameters.[^58]

-1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), return 1.
+1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, return 1.
 2. Flip the input coin.
 If it returns 1, return 0.
 Otherwise, go to step 1.

 > **Note:** In this special case of the two-coin algorithm, _&beta;_=1, _c_=1, _d_=1, old _&lambda;_ equals 1, and _&mu;_ equals new _&lambda;_.